Moldytzu/moldOS/README.md

-# LowLevelOS (LLOS)
+# moldOS

-LLOS is a retired operating system writen in C and C++ that targets x86_64 hardware.
+moldOS is a basic operating system writen in C and C++ that targets x86_64 hardware.

 It aims to be easy to use, small and simple.